 Before starting your search for used camper vans, you should ask yourself a few questions.
 These can include:

 - How many people will be sleeping in the van?

 - Is having a toilet or a bathroom important?

 - Is it essential that you’ll be able to stand up in the van?

 Once you have a clear idea of your specific needs, you’ll have your criteria for narrowing down your search.

 Your state of mind is also an important concern as you begin your search.

 You should try to stay as objective as possible when looking at used campers and not get emotionally attached to any van too quickly.
-It’s only natural to get excited, but your emotions can cloud your judgement!
+It’s only natural to get excited, but your emotions can cloud your judgment!

 When you’re looking for used camper vans for sale by owner, you’ll most probably want a van with low mileage.
-An odometer with fewer miles means that you’ll be getting a better quality van with a longer lifespan.
+An odometer with fewer miles means you’ll be getting a better quality van with a longer lifespan.